-Peel's nine principles of policing Principles that guide community policing in New Zealand 1.
-To prevent crime and disorder, as an alternative to their repression by military force and severity of legal punishment.
-Communities are the focus of the New Zealand policing approach 2.
-To recognise always that the power of the police to fulfil their functions and duties is dependent on public approval of their existence, actions and behaviour and on their ability to secure and maintain public respect.
-By reducing crime and road trauma community policing improves safety and reassures the community 3.
-To recognise always that to secure and maintain the respect and approval of the public means also the securing of the willing cooperation of the public in the task of securing observance of laws.
-3. Police are visible, accessible and familiar to their community 4.
+Peel's nine principles of policing Principles that guide community policing in New Zealand approval of the public means also the securing of the willing co- operation of the public in the task of securing observance of laws. to their community 4.
 To recognise always that the extent to which the co-operation of the public can be secured diminishes proportionately the necessity of the use of physical force and compulsion for achieving police objectives.
 4. Police listen to their community, jointly prioritise concerns and keep people informed 5.
 To seek and preserve public favour, not by pandering to public opinion; but by constantly demonstrating absolutely impartial service to law, in complete independence of policy, and without regard to the justice or injustice of the substance of individual laws, by ready offering of individual service and friendship to all members of the public without regard to their wealth or social standing, by ready exercise of courtesy and friendly good humour; and by ready offering of individual sacrifice in protecting and preserving life.
 5. Police provide opportunities for community participation 6.
 To use physical force only when the exercise of persuasion, advice and warning is found to be insufficient to obtain public co-operation to an extent necessary to secure observance of law or to restore order, and to use only the minimum degree of physical force which is necessary on any particular occasion for achieving a police objective.
 6. Problems are identified and responded to on a local level with the support of area, district and national resources, when required 7.
 To maintain at all times a relationship with the public that gives reality to the historic tradition that the police are the public and that the public are the police, the police being only members of the public who are paid to give full time attention to duties which are incumbent on every citizen in the interests of community welfare and existence.
 7. Police engage other government, non- government and community groups in problem solving partnerships 8.
-To recognise always the need for strict adherence to police-executive functions, and to refrain from even seeming to usurp the powers of the judiciary of avenging individuals or the State, and of authoritatively judging guilt and punishing the guilty.
+To recognise always the need for strict adherence to police- executive functions, and to refrain from even seeming to usurp the powers of the judiciary of avenging individuals or the State, and of authoritatively judging guilt and punishing the guilty.
 8. Flexibility with accountability for achieving local community outcomes is emphasised 9.
 To recognise always that the test of police efficiency is the absence of crime and disorder, and not the visible evidence of police action in dealing with them.
-9. Community policing requires an integrated intelligence-led approach 10.
+9. Community policing requires an integrated intelligence-led approach10.
 Community policing is the responsibility of all police staff irrespective of role or rank

 In view of their common heritage, it is not surprising that very similar principles of policing to New Zealand's are found in other mature democracies including, for example, Australia and the UK.
-In all these jurisdictions it is well accepted that community policing, properly understood is a 'whole of policing' approach, mainstreamed throughout the organisation, rather than a niche activity.
-The methodology of creating a group that encourages good community relations whilst the remainder of the police get on with 'real' policing was criticised in the signal 1981 UK Scarman Report,28 and the need for a whole of policing approach to community policing has subsequently been noted extensively in the literature.29 Mainstreaming community policing implies that it must be embedded within the police's philosophy, legislative framework, organisational structure, concept of operations, management policy, and operational strategy.30
+In all these jurisdictions it is well understood that community policing, properly understood is a 'whole of policing' approach, mainstreamed throughout the organisation, rather than a niche activity.
+The methodology of creating a group that encourages good community relations whilst the remainder of the police get on with 'real' policing was criticised in the signal 1981 UK Scarman Report,41 and the need for a whole of policing approach to community policing has subsequently been noted extensively in the literature.42 Mainstreaming community policing implies that it must be embedded